ceph/ceph-csi/docs/capabilities.md

 ## RBD

-We have provisioner, controller expand and node stage secrets in storage class.
+We have provisioner, controller expand and node stage secrets in storageclass.
-For the provisioner and controller expand stage secret in storageclass, the user needs to have the  below mentioned ceph capabilities.
+For the provisioner and controller expand stage secrets in storageclass, the user needs to have the below Ceph capabilities.

 ```
 "mon", "profile rbd",